AdePhil/framework-for-learning/slides.md

 - Looking up other people's solution to the same problems

-- Stay up to date on updates in the language.
+- Stay up to date with the changes in the language.
 Check Github issues to see proposals, check blogs/videos for update in the language

 - Don’t be satisfied with the first solution that works?
 Ask yourself how to improve the solutions you come up with or use google